fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And man (mockingly) asks: "Will I really be raised back to life after I die?"
     Does man not remember that We created him (once) before, when he was nothing?
     So I swear by your Lord, We will most certainly gather all of them again -- and the Shayatin -- and bring them around Jahannam on their knees...
+    Quran, Surah Maryam

-The first resurrected creatures will the angel Israfil.
+The first resurrected creature will be the angel Israfil.
 Allah will resurrect him and command him to blow the trumpet for the second time.

-The second blow will signal the resurrection from the dead all creatures that were once alive.
+The second blow will signal the resurrection from the dead of all creatures that were once alive.

-After the final signs of The Hour -- the defeat of the Sufyani; the end of the just reign of the Madhi and/or Jesus; the rising of the sun from the west; the peaceful death all believers from inhalation of a lethal breeze -- a trumpet will blast signaling the destruction of earth (Q.69:13–16); a second blast will signal the death of any being still living (except God).

 The dead will then be resurrected and Afterlife commence with yet another trumpet blast, (different sources give different numbers of trumpet blasts) The first to arise will be Muhammad, followed by the other members of the Muslim community. with all gathering at the place of assembly [al-maḥshar].
 In between resurrection and the actual judgement will be an agonizing wait (Q.21:103, Q.37:20) for the unbelievers.

-The Judgement will not start for a long time, maybe thousands of years.
-People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
-They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree 🌳 and Allah is so angry at this point as He has never been before.
-Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.
-And finally they will come to the prophet Muhammad ﷺ    begging him to ask Allah to start the Judgement. and the prophet Muhammad ﷺ    will say "This is a job for me".
+    The Supreme Horror ˹of that Day˺ will not disturb them, and the angels will greet them, ˹saying,˺ "This is your Day, which you have been promised."
+    Quran, Surah 21 Al-Anbya, Ayah 103

+    Then ask them (i.e. these polytheists, O Muhammad ): "Are they stronger as creation, or those (others like the heavens and the earth and the mountains, etc.) whom We have created?"
+Verily, We created them of a sticky clay.

+    Nay, you (O Muhammad ) wondered (at their insolence) while they mock (at you and at the Qur’an).
+    And when they are reminded, they pay no attention.
+    And when they see an Ayah (a sign, a proof, or an evidence) from Allah, they mock at it.

+    And they say: "This is nothing but evident magic!
+    "When we are dead and have become dust and bones, shall we (then) verily be resurrected?
+    "And also our fathers of old?"

+    Say (O Muhammad ): "Yes, and you shall then be humiliated."
+    It will be a single Zajrah [shout (i.e. the second blowing of the Trumpet)], and behold, they will be staring!
+    They will say: "Woe to us!
+This is the Day of Recompense!"

+    (It will be said): "This is the Day of Judgement which you used to deny."

+    (It will be said to the angels): "Assemble those who did wrong, together with their companions (from the devils) and what they used to worship.
+    "Instead of Allah, and lead them on to the way of flaming Fire (Hell);
+    "But stop them, verily they are to be questioned.

+    "What is the matter with you?
+Why do you not help one another (as you used to do in the world)?"

+    Nay, but that Day they shall surrender,
+    And they will turn to one another and question one another.

+    They will say: "It was you who used to come to us from the right side [i.e. from the right side of one of us and beautify for us every evil, order us for polytheism, and stop us from the truth i.e. Islamic Monotheism and from every good deed]."

+    They will reply: "Nay, you yourselves were not believers.
+    "And we had no authority over you.
+Nay!
+But you were transgressing people (disobedient, polytheists, and disbelievers).

+    "So now the Word of our Lord has been justified against us, that we shall certainly (have to) taste (the torment).
+    "So we led you astray because we were ourselves astray."

+    Then verily, that Day, they will (all) share in the torment.
+    Certainly, that is how We deal with Al-Mujrimun (polytheists, sinners, criminals, the disobedient to Allah, etc.).

+    Truly, when it was said to them: La ilaha ill-Allah "(none has the right to be worshipped but Allah)," they puffed themselves up with pride (i.e. denied it).

+    And (they) said: "Are we going to abandon our aliha (gods) for the sake of a mad poet?

+    Nay! he (Muhammad ) has come with the truth (i.e. Allah’s Religion – Islamic Monotheism and this Qur’an) and he confirms the Messengers (before him who brought Allah’s religion – Islamic Monotheism).
+    Quran, Surah As-Saffaat

 [The Day of Judgement lectures by  sheikh Yasir Qadhi](https://www.youtube.com/watch?v=sg0IlOvTklI&list=PLYZxc42QNctXqgEpxF8L-ZItU3uBAjtOR&index=6)

-there is a hadith that says that the prophet Muhammadﷺ   will be resurrected and he will see that Musa is already holding to the Throne of Allah.
+There is a hadith that says that the prophet Muhammadﷺ   will be resurrected and he will see that Musa is already holding to the Throne of Allah.

-the first person to hear the trumpet will be a man who is giving water to his camel and he will fall dead. and all the rest will fall dead.

 when people die their body dies but their soul still remains alive. and when the trumpet blows for the second time, the soul dies as well.

 It is going to come suddenly.

-the first trumpet will be blown at the time where there are no muslims left

 there will be a slight rain and men will start resurrecting, bodies will start coming out of the graves.